George-Ogden/concurrent-language/README.md

 Getting good predictions takes some playing around.
 Some of the coefficients should be zero but are assigned a positive value, and these should be deleted.
 For example, `element_access` (tuple access) is usually free as the compiler inlines it.
-However, this coefficient will often be positive and may need manually setting to zero.
+However, this coefficient will often be positive and may need to be manually set to zero.

 # Repository Overview
 ## Frontend